vikki/vikki.github.io/_posts/2013-05-21-extending-the-karma-api.md

 # Yay <a name="yay"></a>

 So hopefully that goes some way to explaining how the karma API works, and how to work with it to solve non-standard problems.
-If you have any questions/comments/heckling please [say hello @vikkiread](https://twitter.com/vikkiread)